CURRENT RECRUITING TRIALS

 MOGAD

-ROCHE METEROID
+ROCHE METEOROID

 The main objective of the study is to evaluate the efficacy of satralizumab compared with placebo based on time from randomization to the first occurrence of an adjudicated MOGAD relapse in the double-blind (DB) treatment period.